About JELT

 Journal of English Language Teaching (JELT)

-The Journal of English Language Teaching (JELT) is an international, double-blind, peer-reviewed scholarly journal published bimonthly by the English Language Teachers’ Association of India (ELTAI).
-Established in 1965, prior to the formation of ELTAI in 1969 and its registration in 1974, JELT has maintained uninterrupted publication for six decades.
-The journal provides a rigorous academic platform for research and critical inquiry in English language teaching, applied linguistics, teacher education, and related areas of English studies.
-It publishes original research articles, theoretical discussions, pedagogical analyses, and context-responsive studies that address issues in English language teaching and learning across diverse educational, linguistic, and sociocultural settings.
+As the flagship publication of ELTAI, the journal provides a rigorous academic platform for research and critical inquiry in English language teaching, applied linguistics, teacher education, and related areas of English studies.
+It publishes original research articles, theoretical discussions, pedagogical analyses, and context-responsive studies that address English language teaching and learning across diverse educational, linguistic, and sociocultural settings.

 The journal operates under a clearly defined editorial governance structure and maintains full editorial independence.
 All submissions undergo a double-blind peer review process to ensure academic integrity, methodological rigour, and relevance to the journal’s scope.
 Manuscripts are accepted on a rolling basis and must be submitted through the journal’s online submission system.